stephenstephen/site_lr/wp-content/plugins/fluentform/readme.txt

 == CONDITIONAL LOGICS ==
 Why irritate your users with unnecessary fields that they do not need?
 Use WP Fluent Form’s Conditional Logic feature to make your forms more efficient and user-friendly.
 Show and hide specific fields according to users’ behavior so that they do not have to be bothered with unnecessary fields they do not need to fill up.
 You can show and hide entire sections or steps (in step forms) if you need using WP Fluent Form’s Conditional Logic.
-Whereas, in most of the Form Plugins available, this Conditional Logic is a Premium Feature.
+Whereas, in most of the Contact Form Plugins available, this Conditional Logic is a Premium Feature.
 But in WP Fluent Form, you can enjoy this feature in our free version!

 == CONDITIONAL CONFIRMATION ==
 Along with Conditional Logics, we have introduced Conditional Confirmations (pro) as well.
 It allows admins to convey to users customized messages if they do not comply with specific logics, or fail to achieve certain values while filling out forms.
 For an example, you are looking for a value of equal to or more than 2 in a certain field of your form.
 But what if they put 0 or 1 in that field?
 In that case, using a conditional confirmation feature, you can let your users know of what went wrong and how to fix it.
 Remember, this is an entirely different feature than the usual error messages.